SulivanM/DeadZone-Private-Server/README.md

 ---
 ```

-2. Replace the title appropriately.
-The description is optional, so you can set it to be the same as the title.
-Any images or videos should be placed in `src/assets/`.
-3. The slug is produced from the directory structure based on the game packages.
-For example, `playerioconnector.md` exists within the `thelaststand.app.network` package, thus the final slug is `thelaststand/app/network/playerioconnector`.
+2. Update the `title`.
+The `description` is optional.

+3. Place any images or videos in the `src/assets/` folder.

+4. The `slug` is based on the game's package structure.
+   For example, for the file `playerioconnector.md` in package `thelaststand.app.network`,
+   the slug would be: `thelaststand/app/network/playerioconnector`.

-4. Next, add the page to the sidebar.
+5. Add the page to the sidebar:

-   1. Begin by editing the `astro.config.mjs`.
-   2. Follow the existing sidebar link format.
-You can create new groups or place it in existing ones based on the page topic.

-   Sidebar lists are based on game packages.
-Long package names can be shortened (e.g., `thelaststand.app`).
-If a package has several child packages, we can make a group for them (e.g., `network
+   - Edit `astro.config.mjs`
+   - Follow the format of the existing links

+---